johnnyychiu/corda/docs/source/tutorial-cordapp.rst

 controller.
 Open each node's config file (`[nodeName]/node.conf`), and make the following changes:

-* Change the artemis address to the machine's ip address (e.g.
+* Change the Artemis messaging address to the machine's IP address (e.g.
-`artemisAddress="10.18.0.166:10006"`)
+`messagingAddress="10.18.0.166:10006"`)
-* Change the network map service details to the ip address of the machine where the controller node is running and to its legal name (e.g. `networkMapService.address="10.18.0.166:10002"` and `networkMapService.legalName=controller`) (please note that the controller will not have the `networkMapService` config)
+* Change the network map service details to the IP address of the machine where the controller node is running and to its legal name (e.g. `networkMapService.address="10.18.0.166:10002"` and `networkMapService.legalName=controller`) (please note that the controller will not have the `networkMapService` config)